fallen-icarus/cardano-aftermarket/README.md

   , bidDeposit :: Integer
   -- | The actual bid.
 This field tells the seller how much you are promising to pay for the NFTs.
   , bid :: [(Asset,Integer)]
   -- | The time this bid expires.
+It is optional.
   , bidExpiration :: Maybe POSIXTime
   -- | The time, after which, the seller can reclaim the NFTs + the bidder's deposit.
   , claimExpiration :: POSIXTime